dealing with buyer's agents

 The first and most important factor is technology.
 Technology is now providing sellers with many of the tools they need to successfully sell their own home.
-From websites (like ForSaleByOwner.ca) that market the home, to the computers, smart phones, hand-held tablets, social media sites, email and text alerts that buyers now use to access the listings and easily connect with the sellers, technology alone is the major reason why so many people are able to now consider selling on their own.
+From websites (like ForSaleByOwner.ca) that market the home, to the computers, smart phones, hand-held tablets, social media sites, email and text alerts that buyers now use to access the listings and easily connect with the sellers, technology alone is the major reason why so many people are finally able to consider selling on their own.

 A Mere Posting is defined by the Canadian Real Estate Association (CREA) as "A listing on an MLS® System in respect of which the Member (Broker or REALTOR®) has chosen or agreed not to provide services to the Seller, other than submitting the listing for posting on the Member's Board's MLS® System."
 Many years later, companies are now offering discounted and flat fee listing services, and there are more options than ever before for sellers to get their property listed on the REALTOR.ca website.

-For Sale By Owner Inc. has been offering flat fee REALTOR.ca posting services since 2013, working with thousands of sellers and fine tuning our selling system.
-The system we have today is the result of many months of continuous feedback from customers, and it is superior at generating sales leads for sellers than ever before.
+Our Flat Fee Mere Posting brokerages have been offering flat fee REALTOR.ca posting services since 2013, working with thousands of sellers, fine tuning our selling system.
+The system we have today is the result of many years of continuous feedback from customers, and is better at generating sales leads for sellers than it has ever been.

-Now this year, our Flat Fee Selling System is by far the best priced alternative to the traditional "old-school" and very costly full service real estate service providers throughout Canada, with more and more sellers using our website to sell their property without the assistance of an agent each month.
+Today, our Flat Fee Selling System is by far the best priced alternative to the traditional "old-school" full service real estate service providers throughout Canada, with new sellers using our website to sell their property every day.